AI-MED-AGH/handwritten-digits-recognizer/README.md

 ## Trained model

-Model weights (in .pth format) are excluded from this repository, and instead can be downloaded from [hugging face](https://huggingface.co/Artificial-Intelligence-in-Medicine-AGH/handwritten-digits-recognizer/tree/main)
+Model weights (in .pth format) are excluded from this repository, and instead can be downloaded from [huggingface](https://huggingface.co/Artificial-Intelligence-in-Medicine-AGH/handwritten-digits-recognizer/tree/main), and placed in the `trained_models` folder.

 ## CNN Model Architecture